How to conduct Change Enablement in Team Dynamix (TDX)

 FAQs for RFCs

-Q: Why does the RFC workflow keep crashing?
+Q: Why does the RFC workflow keep crashing or looping back to the beginning?

-A: If you do not select an Approval Authority in the change ticket, the workflow will loop and then crash.
+A: If you do not select an Approval Authority in the change ticket, the workflow may loop and/or crash.
 If you edit the RFC, enter an Approval Authority, save, and restart the workflow, then you should not get this error anymore.
 Please note that this Authorization section will not be available unless you select a Risk Level.

 Q: Who should I select for Approval Authority?